kholsinger/Lecture-Notes-in-Population-Genetics/README.md

 not maintaining these notes any more.
 They were useful and accurate the last time I used them (so far as I know), but I make no promises for them now.

+Files in the Labs directory are associated with labs from Fall 2021 onwards.
+They aren't compiled into the "book", but they include all of the data and any code that's needed for the analyses - other than the code I expect students to write themselves.